 It depends on the efforts of everyone involved in the ISAK project, including myself, to turn the ISAK dream into reality.
 Now that I have become a jazz musician, I will be spending more and more time in Karuizawa.
 I expect that my enthusiasm for fostering leadership among young people and love of Karuizawa will sustain my support for this project for a long time to come.
 I look forward to contributing more to ISAK, including working with the other Founders.”

-Mr. Amane Nakashima – General Manager, Social and Environment Promotion Office, Kewpie Corporation
+Mr. Amane Nakashima – Chairman of the Board, Kewpie Corporation

 “After I graduated from university and joined a Japanese company, I had the opportunity to study in the United States.
 I was somehow able to manage the academics, but in terms of personal interaction, there were many things I did not understand, and I felt I was not prepared to handle the diversity.
 I wanted my own children to be exposed to a diverse environment from a young age and have their own thoughts and ideas, which is why I decided to send them to an international school.